-AT EXTER HALL, STRAND Volume 1 Number 45
+AT EXETER HALL, STRAND.

-"For behold the stone that I have laid before Joshua; upon one stone shall be seven eyes; behold, I will engrave the graving thereof, says the Lord of Hosts, and I will remove the iniquity of that land in one day."
-Zechariah 3:9
+"For behold the stone that I have laid before Joshua; upon one stone shall be seven eyes; behold, I will engrave the graving thereof, saith the Lord of Hosts, and I will remove the iniquity of that land in one day."
+Zechariah iii.
+9.

-OUR text is rather a long one, but we may notice it under three main ideas.
-The first is that of the foundation; the second is that of the perfection thereof; "Upon one stone shall be seven eyes; behold, I will engrave the graving thereof, says the Lord of Hosts." and then third the freedom, "And I will remove the iniquity of that land in one day."
+Our text is rather a long one, but we may notice it under three main ideas.
+The first is that of the foundation; the second is that of the perfection thereof; "Upon one stone shall be seven eyes; behold, I will engrave the graving thereof, saith the Lord of Hosts;" and then third the freedom; "And I will remove the iniquity of that land in one day."